-Fig 3.2.6: Portable turbidimeter

 3.5.3.8 Dissolved Oxygen

 The Hackman multi-parameter probe was dipped inside the 0.3ml sample of all the various stream (upstream , midstream and downstream) of the river which was contained in the sample cell.
 It was dipped in it until the device started reading , this was done by preventing any air interference thus, all windows and fan was shut down for an accurate results.
 The values were recorded in percentage.